awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 # Invoking other AWS services from a Systems Manager Automation runbook<a name="automation-aws-apis-calling"></a>

 You can invoke other AWS services and other Systems Manager capabilities by using the following automation actions in your runbooks:
-+ **`aws:executeAwsApi`**: This automation action calls and runs AWS API actions\.
-Most API actions are supported, although not all API actions have been tested\.
-For example, the following API actions are supported: [CreateImage](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateImage.html), [Delete bucket](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketDELETE.html), [RebootDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html), and [CreateGroups](https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreateGroup.html)\.
-Streaming API actions, such as the [Get Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectGET.html) action, aren't supported\.
++ **`aws:executeAwsApi`**: This automation action calls and runs AWS API operations\.
+Most API operations are supported, although not all API operations have been tested\.
+For example, the following API operations are supported: [CreateImage](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateImage.html), [Delete bucket](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketDELETE.html), [RebootDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html), and [CreateGroups](https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreateGroup.html)\.
+Streaming API operations, such as the [Get Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectGET.html) action, aren't supported\.
 + **`aws:waitForAwsResourceProperty`**: This automation action enables your automation to wait for a specific resource state or event state before continuing the automation\.
-For example, you can use this action with the Amazon Relational Database Service \(Amazon RDS\) [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) API action to pause an automation so that a database instance has time to start\.
+For example, you can use this action with the Amazon Relational Database Service \(Amazon RDS\) [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) API operation to pause an automation so that a database instance has time to start\.
 + **`aws:assertAwsResourceProperty`**: This automation action enables you to assert a specific resource state or event state for a specific step\.
 For example, you can specify that a step must wait for an EC2 instance to start\.
-Then it will call the Amazon Elastic Compute Cloud \(Amazon EC2\) [DescribeInstanceStatus](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstanceStatus.html) API action with the DesiredValue property of `running`\.
+Then it will call the Amazon Elastic Compute Cloud \(Amazon EC2\) [DescribeInstanceStatus](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstanceStatus.html) API operation with the DesiredValue property of `running`\.
 This ensures that the automation waits for a running instance and then continues when the instance is, in fact, running\.

 Here is a sample runbook in YAML that uses the `aws:executeAwsApi` action to disable read and write permissions on an S3 bucket\.